Plant-keeper/PlantKeeper/README.md

   new features or sensors.
   Code and documentation must be kept up-to-date to facilitate ongoing development and bug fixing.

-PROJECT is the perfect companion for plant enthusiasts, offering a seamless and intelligent way to ensure your plants thrive.
+PlantKeeper is the perfect companion for plant enthusiasts, offering a seamless and intelligent way to ensure your plants thrive.

 ## Architecture and technical choices

 ### Web App

-The web architecture of the PROJECT follows a classic frontend/backend model.
+The web architecture of PlantKeeper follows a classic frontend/backend model.
 Here's how the system is
 structured:

 - **Backend**: The backend is responsible for receiving data from the Raspberry Pi sensors and storing this information